SebastianMata/170089/AFD/README.md

 ### Code implementation:
-This table must be represented in our code. the following snipet shows the representation of the FDA status table
+This table must be represented in our code.
+The following snipet shows the implementation of the FDA status table

 ```perl
 my @tablaEstados=([1,"E","E"],["E",2,"E"],[3,"E","E"],["E","E","A"]);   #  AFD Status Table